prompt-toolkit/python-prompt-toolkit/docs/pages/asking_for_input.rst

 -----------

-The following snippet is the most simple example, it uses the :func:`~prompt_toolkit.shortcuts.prompt` function to asks the user for input and returns the text.
+The following snippet is the most simple example, it uses the :func:`~prompt_toolkit.shortcuts.prompt` function to ask the user for input and returns the text.
 Just like ``(raw_)input``.

 .. code:: python